 For in vitro and head-fixed in vivo observations, it is desirable to have a microscope holder coaxial with microscope that fits stereotaxic instrumentation or micromanipulators.

 This tool is used to easily attach and detach the Basic Snap-in and the OSFM Microscope Body from the cannula.

 For areas near the brain surface (<150 µm depth) use the Snap-in Imaging Cannula Model S. Snap-in Imaging Cannulas are compatible with all Fluorescence Microscope Bodies of the corresponding model.

-Our vast product line allows you to build different applications such as miniaturized fluorescence microscopy, fiber pho-tometry or optogenetically synchronized electrophysiology.
-In order to help you implementing the best applications, we created an intuitive software which allows you to control the hardware and acquire all the required...
+Our vast product line allows you to assemble systems for miniaturized fluorescence microscopy, fiber pho-tometry and optogenetically synchronized electrophysiology.
+In order to help you implement these applications, we created an intuitive software which allows you to control the hardware and acquire all the required data...